bekk/bekk-christmas/post/functional/using-f-in-xamarin-apps.md

 post_year: 2020
 post_day: 21
 title: Using F# in Xamarin Apps
+description: "F# is not a natural drop-in replace for C# when writing mobile apps, but rather an excellent option for modeling our domain.
+Giving expressive power, ease of testing and clean code where it matters the most: the business rules and their data."
 ---
 My first post in this year's calendar on [some improved functional aspects of C#](https://functional.christmas/2020/5) was immediately met with some [well deserved snark](https://www.reddit.com/r/csharp/comments/k749sf/functional_c/geotkbc):